opencurriculai/data_science_curriculum/docs/curriculum.md

 !!! info "Objectives of Open Curriculai"

     The content presented here is an attempt and a first iteration to help people get a better grasp as to how to navigate difficulties mentioned above.
-Open curricula refers to the fact that the initiative is open source, and that everyone has their optimal cirrculum to follow - hence the plural form of the word "Curriculum".
+Open curricula refers to the fact that the initiative is open source, and that everyone has their optimal curriculum to follow - hence the plural form of the word "Curriculum".

     __Main objectives__:

     - Inspire people who have never programmed but are interested in data science to take the leap and dive into the field.
     - Assist anyone from total beginner, to bootcamp graduate, and everyone in between, to deepen their knowledge in the field so they can get hired as a data analyst, a data scientist, or a machine learning scientist.
-    - Attract experienced practitionners & teachers that are either looking for exceptional data science material or to help and mentor beginners.
+    - Attract experienced practitioners & teachers that are either looking for exceptional data science material or to help and mentor beginners.
-    - Incentivise people to discover and work on real world practical projects they are are passionate about.
+    - Incentivise people to discover and work on real world practical projects they are passionate about.
     - Make it easy to find like-minded individuals to connect, study or work with by joining the community.
     - Encourage people to develop skills such as public speaking, writing, creating presentations, and leadership.